dribson/JokeRNG/README.md

 If an action requires the use of selecting cards, such as using a Tarot Card or opening a Pack, use the **Manual Card Selector** at the bottom of the application to determine which selections are to be made

+The tool updates specific variables for each deck, such as hand size, Joker slots, or number of owned consumables.
+Since JokeRNG does not connect to Balatro directly, these variabes can and must be modified by the player in order for certain actions to be made available in random calculation.
+This includes selling Jokers, using Consumables, and selecting cards from the hand.

 ## Configuration
 The app comes with a configuation file 'config.json' that allows for some amount of customization in terms of how likely certain actions are to occur.